 Exploratory Data Analysis, Descriptive Statistics, Inferential Statistics, and more

 8+ skills including Inferential Statistics, Model Building and Fine Tuning,Supervised and Unsupervised Learning, and more Additional Benefits Applied Learning via Capstone and 25+ Data Science Projects Purdue Alumni Association Membership

 Free IIMJobs Pro-Membership of 6 months

 Resume Building Assistance

 Upto 14 CEU Credits Caltech CTME Circle Membership Cost $$ $$$$ $$$ Explore Program Explore Program Explore Program

 Excel is helpful to use, no matter whether you’re an office worker, a homemaker, or a data analyst.
 Knowing the basics can help you manage budgets, create what-if scenarios, and anything else you can think of that uses numbers.

-If you want to learn more about Excel, visit Simplilearn’s Excel Foundation Certification Training page.
-Not only will you learn the basic functions of Excel, this course is also designed to help you pass the Microsoft Office Specialist (MOS) Core (77-420) Exam.
+If you want to learn more about Excel, visit check out our Excel Tutorial.
+Not only will you learn the basic functions of Excel.
 You can also check out our Microsoft Excel Intermediate and Advanced Certification Training.
 Check out our video Introduction to Intermediate Excel to get a sample.
 With our online training, you can sharpen your Excel skills, even if you’re at home in pajamas!

 Simplilearn also offers Data Science courses to help you master Data and start your career as a Data expert.
 Simplilearn's Advanced Certificate Program In Data Science will cover basics and advanced data concepts to help you get started.